 He has also served as the team physician for Mount San Antonio College.
 He has served as Chief of Staff at Queen of the Valley Hospital and is a Board Member and Treasurer of Citrus Valley Medical Center.

-Dr. Bryan's leisure activates include golf, snow skiing, and motorcycle riding.
+Dr. Bryan's leisure activities include golf, snow skiing, and motorcycle riding.
 Diplomat, American Board of Orthopedic Surgery Board Certified Orthopedic Surgeon Fellow, American Academy of Orthopedic Surgeons Member, California Medical Association, Los Angeles County Medical Association, California Orthopedic Association Has performed more than 4,000 orthopedic procedures since beginning his practice.